victorcocuz/FSDN-Farm-Shop/README.md

 ```

 ### Testing
-Te test file contains 28 tests, two for each endpoint provided (one for success and one for fail).
+The test file contains 28 tests, two for each endpoint provided (one for success and one for fail).
 Some of these do not require a token, some have been tested against the employee role and some against the administrator role.

 To successfully run the tests, debug must be set to false: `export DEBUG=False`